All Products

 • --l: the Classifier Free Guidance (CFG) scale, which indicates the relevance of the image generation to the prompt.

-8. On the Elastic Algorithm Service (EAS) page, click the name of the service that you want to view.
+8. On the Elastic Algorithm Service (EAS) page, in the service list, click the corresponding Service Name.
 Click Service Logs to view the training progress in real time.

 image

-When model saved appears in the log, the training is completed.
+When model saved appears in the log, the training is complete.

 image.png